qcif/csv2html/README.md

 The template defines which properties are included in the record, and how they are displayed.

-The template is specified by a CSV file with four columns:
+The template is specified by a CSV file.
+The rows are either

+- template items;
+- commands; or
+- comments

+The first row in the template CSV is always ignored.
+This is for consistency with how data files are processed.

+In both template items and commands, it is an error to reference a property name that does not appear in the data file.

+All fields are treated as strings, with leading and trailing whitespace removed.

+### Template items

+Rows for template items contain up to four columns, representing:

 - display text;
 - property name;
 - enumeration; and
 - notes.

-The first row in the template CSV is ignored.

-Template items are defined by the other rows.
-There are scalars, groups and special items.
-The order in which the items appear in the template is the order in which they are shown in the record.

 The notes column is always ignored.
+It can be used for comments about the template item.

+The order in which the template items appear in the template is the order in which they are shown in the record.

-It is an error to have a property name that does not appear in the data file.
+Templates should have a template item for every property in the data file, or indicate the property is ignored.
 A warning will be given for properties that appear in the data but not in the template.
-The warning can be suppressed by specifying in the template that the property is unused.
+The warning can be suppressed by indicating the property is ignored with the _UNUSED command.

-### Template items

 #### Scalars

 A scalar is a template item for displaying a single property.

 It is specified by a row with non-blank property name.
-The display text and property name cannot be one of the special values described below.

-It maps a property name into the display text for the property's label.
-The display text can be empty: usually used for sub-properties of a group to not display any sub-label for the property.
+It maps the property name into the display text for the property's label.
+The display text cannot start with an underscore (otherwise the row will be treated as a command).

+The display text can be empty.
+This only makes sense for sub-properties of a group, so no sub-label is displayed for the property.

 ```
-Project identifier,  id
+Common name, cn
 ```

 If there is an enumeration, it is used to map the property values into